Bridgewater Commons

-The mall was expanded in 2005 and 2006 to include a lifestyle center called "The Village at Bridgewater Commons".
-It is anchored by Maggiano's Little Italy.
-The Village contains 15 other stores and restaurants.

-As of 2022, the mall is anchored by the traditional department store chains Bloomingdale's and Macy's.
-The mall features premier brands such as Abercrombie & Fitch, Aéropostale, J.Crew and PacSun.
-The mall also features an AMC Dine-In Theatre.

 History

+20th century

 In the 1960s, a township redevelopment agency combined various plots of land in Bridgewater, and then it declared the entire area blighted so that the land could be sold to one developer.
+The tentative name of the development was the Golden Triangle Mall, later changed to Bridgewater Commons in 1974.

-Bridgewater township signed a contract with The Hahn Company, a California-based mall-developer, in 1985.
+Bridgewater Township signed a contract with The Hahn Company, a California-based mall-developer, in 1985.
 The Prudential's real estate division joined the development project later.

-In 1986, R.H.Macy Co announced they would open a Macy's store in the shopping center, instead of the company's Bamberger's banner, as originally planned.
+In 1986, R.H.
+Macy Co. announced they would open a Macy's store in the shopping center, instead of the company's Bamberger's banner, as originally planned.
 The company was in the process of retiring the Bamberger's brand and converting its Bamberger's stores to its Macy's banner.

-Bridgewater Commons opened on February 26, 1988 with anchor stores Macy's, Hahnes and Stern's.
+Bridgewater Commons opened on February 24, 1988, although Hahnes opened earlier, on February 13, and Macy's opened on February 14.
+Its anchor stores were Macy's, Hahnes, and Stern's.
 On June 18, 1988, a Disney Store opened, which was the first Disney Store located outside of California.
-On October 18, 1989, Hahnes converted to Lord & Taylor.
+Hahnes closed in March 1989 and converted to Lord & Taylor on October 18, 1989.

-Since opening, mall management and Somerset Medical Center have sponsored a HealthHike mall walking program to give walkers an indoors, secured, and climate-controlled environment in which to walk.
-Anyone can obtain a name tag to enter the mall starting at 6:30 a.m.
-Monday through Saturday and 9 a.m.
-Sunday.
-The program also includes a monthly meeting at 8:30 a.m. on the first Wednesday of each month from October through June to discuss health-related topics.
-Since opening, the mall has also featured an annual Christmas display and kids photo opportunity with Santa Claus in addition to a photo opportunity with the Easter Bunny around Easter time.

 The mall complex pursued a major expansion in 1991 to add two eight-story office buildings to the complex, which would include 578000 sqft. of office space and a 300-room hotel.
 The effort was initiated as part of a longstanding urban renewal project.
 By 2000, with a 347-room Bridgewater Marriott Hotel already under the construction, the mall's developers pushed ahead to develop the office towers planned for the complex.
 The two towers later opened, occupied mostly by Brother Industries and Sanofi-Aventis.

 In 1993, Bridgewater Commons became one of the first malls in the state to ban smoking, joining 300 of 1800 malls nationwide that prohibited smoking on mall grounds.